Abalone Shell

 Ideal-cut

-A diamond cut to ideal proportions and angles and an excellent polish and symmetry due to the alignment of its facets.
-Only round brilliant diamonds can earn an ideal grading.
+An ideal-cut is a diamond cut to ideal proportions and angles with excellent polish and symmetry due to the alignment of its facets.
+Only round brilliant diamonds can earn an ideal grade.

 Inclusion